andymeneely/project-timber-wolf/rules/RULES.md

 During this time, everyone is working collaboratively and simultaneously.
 (You are *__not__* taking turns!!)
 You decide which Action to take, and how to execute your sub-actions.
 You may execute your sub-actions in any order.
 You may interleave your sub-actions with the sub-actions of other players.
 Doing this part effectively takes teamwork and is the key to victory!

-When you begin an Action, you must place your die on that Action to indicate your commitment.

 <div class="example">
 *For example, Kelly takes Discover🔍🔍 and reveals a guard one space away from Tim.
 Tim, with this new information, then chooses to take Punch👊🔊🔊➜, and does a ➜ first, then a 👊 on the newly-discovered guard, then increases the 🔊 by 2.*
 </div>

-If unknown information is revealed after you commit to an Action, that Action cannot be undone.
+When you begin an Action, place your die on that Action to indicate your commitment.
+If unknown information is revealed after you commit to an Action, your Action cannot be undone.

 <div class="example">
 *For example: Derek takes the Sprint(🔊🔊➜➜➜) action but after his first ➜ he Auto-Reveals a Lock in his path.
 Derek cannot undo his action.
 Fortunately, Jacob is one space away from the lock and takes Shim(🔓🔊🔊➜), which lets him ➜ and then 🔓.
 Derek continues with his other ➜➜.
 The noise level goes up by 4.*